Florica Bagdasar: Dismissal and rehabilitation

-The fact that in 1949 she was appointed as associate professor at the Bucharest Medical and Pharmaceutical Institute and in October 1957 the vice-president of the Red Cross organization in Romania could suggest that Florica Bagdasar had a career of uninterrupted ascension.
+In 1949, she was appointed as associate professor at the Bucharest Medical and Pharmaceutical Institute, and in October 1957, the vice-president of the Red Cross organization in Romania, suggesting that Florica Bagdasar had a career of uninterrupted ascension.
 However, between 1953 and 1956 she fell in disgrace, only a step away from being executed.

 The campaign against Bagdasar began in August 1948.
 She was on an inspection task in Dobruja during the antimalarial campaign when it was announced that she was released from office as Health Minister.
 The decision was made without any prior explanation.
 Years of contradictory rumors, intimidation, emergence of provocative agents, followed.
 In 1951, her closest collaborator at the Center for Mental Hygiene, Florica Nicolescu, was arrested, without a warrant of arrest; she was released after two years of imprisonment, without trial, without knowing what the allegations were.
 The campaign against Bagdasar culminated on January 18, 1953, with an article in the Scînteia newspaper entitled "To Clean Pedagogy of Anti-Science Deformations".
 Immediately after the article appeared, an official delegation descended at the Mental Hygiene Center and Bagdasar was removed from the position of director and forced to hand over the files and keys of the institute on the spot.
 All this in spite of the eloquent appreciation she received for the work of the center from Prof. Vlad Voiculescu.
-The shock was so great that she became seriously ill, and had to hospitalized for a long time in the Filaret hospital, and to undergo a very serious lung surgery with minimal chances of survival.
-But, miraculously, she began recovering.
+Bagdascar was subsequently hospitalized at Filaret, where she underwent lung surgery.
 Meanwhile, as the Party had decreed, the article about her in Scînteia was "discussed" in special long sessions at all schools and hospitals in the country.
 The complete article in Scînteia was accusing Bagdasar of "cosmopolitanism", of sluggish plunder in front of the rotten bourgeois ideology, of perversion of infantile psychiatry by introducing Freud-like obscurantist approaches, etc. She had been repeatedly investigated.
 She was left with no income, because her husband's pension from the academy was stopped, and the Housing Department (Spațiul Locativ) forced her to share with another family with two children the apartment where she lived with her daughter.
 Ostracization was complete: it was a period of fierce political disgrace, persecution, material shortages, illness.
 The irony of fate made that her serious illness most probably saved her from a more terrible fate, that of a "dimisal trail" based on the so-called deviations she was accused of.